stephenabbot/static-website-infrastructure/README.md

 - S3 bucket for static website storage with versioning, encryption, and public access blocks
 - CloudFront distribution with Origin Access Control, compression, and security headers
+- CloudFront Function for directory index handling (rewrites `/work/` to `/work/index.html`)
 - ACM certificate for SSL/TLS with DNS validation through Route53
 - Route53 hosted zone with A and AAAA records pointing to CloudFront
 - Route53 domain registration with automatic nameserver updates
 - S3 bucket policy allowing CloudFront access while blocking direct public access
 - Coming soon page uploaded to S3 bucket as placeholder content
 - SSM parameters publishing bucket names, distribution IDs, and certificate ARNs
+- Custom error responses redirecting all 4xx errors to the homepage

 All resources include comprehensive tags for cost allocation, ownership tracking, and resource management.
 Bucket names incorporate domain names and environments for uniqueness.
 CloudFront distributions are configured for optimal performance with PriceClass_100 covering US and Europe.